 We need your help.
 Call on Congress to protect children from human trafficking.

 “We ended up working seven days a week, twelve to fourteen hours a day.
 And we never got paid.
 As a result, we had no money, no place to go, and we were completely dependent on the people that hired us,” Marnie Grundman.

 Join us in asking Congress to pass a law to guarantee anti-trafficking services.

-This law would update and reauthorize current Runaway and Homeless Youth Act programs, which expired in 2013.
+The Runaway and Homeless Youth Trafficking Prevention Act RHYTPA) would update and reauthorize current programs, guaranteeing funding.
 RHYTPA was introduced in the 114th Congress and the Senate in 2015 but the session concluded before it was considered despite our campaigning efforts.
 That year it was also proposed as an amendment to the Justice for Victims of Trafficking Act but failed to secure enough votes to proceed.

 We won’t give up.
 We must raise our voice together for vulnerable youth.

 Introducing such a critical piece of legislation is the first step as it would mean service providers focus on human trafficking and exploitation more broadly across programs, ensuring that less children in the United States fall prey to traffickers.

 We need your help to call for these essential services for America’s most vulnerable children and youth.